How to add instructions to a review template

 - The basic timeline of the review cycle!
 Specifically, how much time you are giving the reviewer to write and a rough estimate of how much time the reviewer should spend on this specific review.
-For example, peer reviews may have less questions than a self review and therefore, may require less time to answer.
+For example, peer reviews may have fewer questions than a self-review and, therefore, may require less time to answer.
 (Note: If you add specific dates, you will need to duplicate and edit the instructions for the next cycle.)

 - Feedback tips!
 This may be an employee's first time giving feedback.
 It may be helpful to provide tips and examples as to how to give review feedback well.
 For example, "when providing feedback, follow these tricks: be specific (use examples), name the importance (explain why this matters), and make it actionable (provide a potential solution moving forward)."

 - Optional: External links to documents.
-If you have important documents you want people to reference as they're writing the review (the performance rating scale is linked out, company mission/values, etc) you can link this out here!
+If you have important documents you want people to reference as they're writing the review (the performance rating scale is linked out, company mission/values, etc.) you can link these here!